dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 After finishing the boards, install them with *1 1/2" Finishing Nails* where needed and two *2 1/2" Hex Deck Screws*.

-## 02. Roof Drip Edge
+## 02. Drip Edge

 ![](images/D02.svg)

+### Cutting Metal
+To trim metal use *Metal Snips* for detail work, and a *Shears Attachment Accessory* attached to your *Driver* for long cuts.

+### Eave Drip Edge
 Install the *Eave Drip Edge* lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews*.
 Join pieces by trimming the folded sections of the edges so that one can slide into the other.

+If the drip edge is difficult to screw through, pre-drill holes as often as needed.

+### Rake Drip Edge
 Next install the *Rake Drip Edge* over the underlayment starting at the top.

-### Cutting Metal
-To trim metal use *Metal Snips* for detail work, and a *Shears Attachment Accessory* attached to your *Driver* for long cuts.
+Cut the top edge at a 45 degree angle leaving the first side with some excess on the face which is flush with the fascia.
+This will allow the second side to sit overtop and give a cleaner look at the joint.

+Have one person hold the bottom using the *8 Foot Step Ladder* while another uses the *24' Extension Ladder* attached to the eave with the *Ladder Lock* and the *8' Straight Ladder* hanging over the ridge to climb to the top and screw the drip edge to the sheathing.

+For additional pieces, trim the folded sections and slide the lower piece into the upper piece.

-## 03. Roofing
+## 03. Roofing Panels

 ![](images/D03.svg)